phoenixgoldz/The-Forgotten-Trial/README.md

 **The Forgotten Trial** is a passion-driven indie game inspired by beloved tactical RPGs and mystery storytelling.
 The project’s core goal is to deliver a **unique and replayable experience**, shaped by choice, consequence, and cryptic AI narration.

-Each decision brings you closer to the truth… or further from it.
+Each decision brings you closer to the truth… or further from it..the choice is yours!

 ---
 ## Design Pattern: Strategy Pattern